 I don’t have a lot of pictures during the bread-making process as my hands were full of flour and dough which doesn’t mix well with my camera!
 We made baguettes and dinner rolls and fougasse.
 Fougasse is a flatbread from the South of France that you can add ingredients too, like a pizza.
 Once we baked all our bread we ate them!

-Despite the fact that only one of the eight students had ever made bread before, I’d say we all did a pretty good job!
+Even though only one of the eight students had ever made bread before, I’d say we all did a pretty good job!
 Of course, we had Diane to help us and keep a watchful eye, but I certainly enjoyed the process of “getting my hands dirty” with the flour and dough!

 If you are looking for something fun to do while visiting Paris, there are dozens of courses you can take at La Cuisine Paris.
 Some in their beautiful school across from Île Saint-Louis as well as out in the farmer’s markets throughout town.
 You can learn to make bread, pastries, including macarons (!) as well as French specialties like souffle or learn about cheeses and wine.
 Something for everyone.